jochke/oresundsbron/README.md

 ### Account Information

 - **Hidden Sensors**:
-  - **Customer Number**: Displays the Öresundsbron customer number associated with your account.
+  - **Customer Number**: Displays the Øresundsbron customer number associated with your account.
   - **Contracts**: The number of active contracts associated with your account.

 ### Trips